clintharris/IDBSideSync/README.md

   // is because if IndexedDB were allowed to auto-assign the "keys" for objects, there would be
   // no guarantee of uniqueness.
   //
-  // ⛔️ Also, IDBSideSync doesn't currently support "nested" keyPath values (e.g., `keyPath: 'foo.bar'`).
+  // ⛔️ IDBSideSync doesn't currently support "nested" keyPath values (e.g., `keyPath: 'foo.bar'`).
   const todosStore = db.createObjectStore("todos", { keyPath: "id" });

   // Give IDBSideSync a chance to create its own object stores and indices.